aidevnn/FinitelyPresentedGroup/README.md

 # FinitelyPresentedGroup
 Bruteforce algorithm for creating all elements of a group presented by generators and relations.
+This current version runs very very slow even for smallest group.

 (In Progress)